gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [full documentation on version ordering](userguide/single_versions.html) for the details of the new algorithm.

 This ordering will be enabled by default in Gradle 7.0.

+<a name="security"></a>
+## Security

+### Signing: GnuPG key passphrase captured in INFO and DEBUG logs (CVE-2020-13165)

+Gradle 6.5 contains a fix for [CVE-2020-13165](https://github.com/gradle/gradle/security/advisories/GHSA-ww7h-4fx5-8c2j).
+Users that sign artifacts using the built-in signing plugin with gpg-agent may be affected.
+If you do not sign your artifacts, you are not affected.

 ## Documentation improvements